 As we get further from step 1 in the hiring process, it is more expensive to lose people.
 This is why it’s so important to maintain constant and ongoing engagement from day 1.

-A focus on engagement instantly drives a deeper focus on retention, redeployment and referrals.
+A focus on boosting candidate engagement instantly drives a more in-depth focus on retention, redeployment, and referrals.
 So, let’s change the perception of the industry amongst top talent that wants to work with you, promote you and tell their friends about you.
 Let’s help you create those emotional attachments and 1:1 relationships with talent that makes you co-invested in their success.